jerinev/pdsnd_github/README.md

 7/31/2019

 ### Project Title
-Replace the Project Title
+US Bikeshare data

 ### Description
-Describe what your project is about and what it does
+The project will calculate statistics U.S. bikeshare data.
+It is an interactive environment where user chooses data and filter for a dataset.

 ### Files used
 Include the files used